Joshclone/C-Best-Secure-coding-practices/README.md

 employee.Salary = 12346.25;
 ```

-## 10. 🤞✌💖Always catch only the specific exception instead of catching generic exception🤞✌💖
+## 10. Always catch only the specific exception instead of catching generic exception

 ```C#
 ///<summary>